utk-eecs-crumpton-tas/cs102-handbook/docs/general/vim-cheatsheet.md

 `shift + ZZ` - an alias for `:wq` to save and exit a document

-{/* There is a <LinkWithIcon to="https://marketplace.visualstudio.com/items?itemName=VS Codevim.vim" text="vim VS Code extension" /> if you want to use vim key bindings in VS Code.
-This is another good <LinkWithIcon to="https://marketplace.visualstudio.com/items?itemName=VS Codevim.vim" text="vim VS Code extension" /> for setting up the VS Code extension. */}
+{/* There is a [vim VS Code extension](https://marketplace.visualstudio.com/items?itemName=VS Codevim.vim) if you want to use vim key bindings in VS Code.
+This is another good [vim VS Code extension](https://marketplace.visualstudio.com/items?itemName=VS Codevim.vim) for setting up the VS Code extension. */}

-If you want to dive deeper into vim, this YouTuber, <LinkWithIcon to="https://www.youtube.com/@ThePrimeagen" text="The Primeagen" /> is a good place to start.
+If you want to dive deeper into vim, this YouTuber, [The Primeagen](https://www.youtube.com/@ThePrimeagen) is a good place to start.